SEAC Rising Scholar Award

 Nominations

 A maximum 200-word nomination statement and a C.V. for nominees should be sent in electronic form to the most recent SEAC Past President and chair of the committee no later than August 15th.
 The SEAC Rising Scholar award committee members can be found on the Standing Committees page.
+Self-nominations are encouraged.

 The award winner will be determined by whichever candidate receives the most votes among a committee consisting of (1) all past SEAC Rising Scholar Award/C.B.
 Moore Award winners and (2) all voting members of the SEAC Executive Committee at the time of the election.
 The Lower Mississippi Archaeological Survey (LMS) ceased participation in the voting committee in 2023.
 In the event of a tie, each candidate tied for first place will receive the award.
 In the event a member of the SEAC Executive Committee is a past SEAC Rising Scholar Award/C.B.
 Moore Award winner or the designated LMS representative, or both, the individual shall have only one vote.
 The immediate SEAC Past President oversees the award nomination and voting process.